renerocksai/docker-flutter/README.md

 This is work in progress.
 The remaining (WIP) sections of this README do not fully apply.

-So far, I have updated stable/Dockerfile etc. to create a `flutter-stable` docker container including nvim and flutter-tools for nvim.
-Nvim comes fully equipped with telescope, harpoon and stuff (from my stowed dotfiles).
+So far, I have updated stable/Dockerfile etc. to create a `ghcr.io/renerocksai/flutter-nvim-stable` docker container including nvim and flutter-tools for nvim.
+Nvim also comes fully equipped with telescope, harpoon and stuff.

-Build the container via `./build_flutter-stable.sh`.
+Build the container via `./build_flutter-nvim-stable.sh`.

 Or `docker pull ghcr.io/renerocksai/flutter-nvim-stable`.